 And finally, there’s King Cast!

-Now for the really important part – the sticky stuff that makes it all come together.
+Now for the really important part – the sticky stuff that makes it all come together (get it?).

 Of course, self adhesive vinyl wouldn’t be called that without the adhesive part.
-Once more there’s too many choices to care about (but we do).
-There’s removable and non-removable, water and solvent based, clear, grey or black tinted, high bond, low bond etc etc etc
+Once more there’s too many choices to care about (though we do).
+There’s removable and non-removable, water and solvent based, clear, grey or black tinted, high bond, low bond etc. etc. etc.

 Solvent based adhesive is the tougher, harder working between the two types.
-It’s not so prone to failure due to moisture and other environmental conditions.
+It’s also less prone to failure due to environmental conditions.

 So what gets used on your car?
 Magic glue!
-The clever scientiss have developed a unique adhesive for cast films that is repositionable, high bond properties and very importantly, easily removable!
+The clever scientists have developed a unique adhesive for cast films that is reposition-able with high bond properties and very importantly, easily removable!
 Remember, this doesn’t mean that the film will simply “fall off”.
-This special adhisve, paired with the cast properties of the film ensures a long lasting graphic, that will remain chemically stable for years to come.
-The film we use even has special channels embedded into the adhesive to assist with air pocket removal – no more bubbles!!
+This special adhesive, paired with the cast properties of the film ensures a long lasting graphic that will remain chemically stable for years to come.
+The film we use even has special channels embedded into the adhesive to assist with air pocket removal.